Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 `2019-`
 __Mathematics Tutor, University of North Texas__

-&nbsp; &nbsp; Tutors fellow students in a multitude of math courses, learning how to &nbsp; &nbsp; Illustrate and convey complex concepts to others effectively.
+&nbsp; &nbsp; &nbsp; &nbsp; Tutors fellow students in a multitude of math courses, learning how to Illustrate and convey complex concepts to others effectively.

 `2012-18`
 __United States Army, National Guard__

-* Worked in the medical sector learning how to solve problems efficiently and quickly.
+&nbsp; &nbsp; &nbsp; &nbsp; Worked in the medical sector learning how to solve problems efficiently and quickly.

-* Spearheaded a team, of 15 people, that reduced response time by 50%, for the East African Response Force.
+&nbsp; &nbsp; &nbsp; &nbsp; Spearheaded a team, of 15 people, that reduced response time by 50%, for the East African Response Force.

 ## Education